As with so many others, my first stop in Asia on my trip around the world was the bustling capital city of Thailand, Bangkok.

 Don Mueang Airport tends to handle domestic flights and some short distance international flights whereas Suvarnabhumi Airport is the main international airport and is much larger.

 Distance from Bangkok Airport to the city center

 Don Muang Airport is 25km north of Bangkok and tends to handle domestic flights and some short distance international flights

-Suvarnabhumi International Airport is 25km east of the city and is main international airport for Bangkok.
-It is much larger and well connected to Bangkok center.
+Suvarnabhumi International Airport is 25km east of the city and is the main international airport for Bangkok.
+It is much larger and well connected to the Bangkok center.

 How to get from Suvarnabhumi Airport to Bangkok

 - Airport Rail Link – Operating from 6 am to midnight, Bangkok’s Airport Rail Link is a great choice as it easily connects with both the BTS Skytrain and the Metro.
 The total travel time is around 30 minutes and tickets are about $1.50.

 - Private Transfer – This is by far the easiest option as you can organize a private transfer to meet you at the airport and take you straight to your accommodation and operates 24 hours a day.
 However, as you’d expect, it is also the most expensive and can cost anywhere between $30 – $50.
 Expect the journey to take 40-50 minutes.

 - Metered taxis – Another easy option would be a regular taxi.
 It will be quite a bt cheaper than a private transfer, probably in the $15 region, but it will depend a lot on where exactly in the city you need to be. ravel time: 40 to 50 minutes

 - Bangkok airport to the city by BMTA Public Bus – At around $0.50, this is the cheapest way to get from Suvarnabhumi Airport to Bangkok, but it will take a lot longer, usually over an hour.
 The bus operates from 5 am to 11 pm daily.